You have probably walked past the seafood section of your local grocer plenty of times and see these little guys hanging out on their icy throne.

 - Selenium – 76 micrograms

 All of these nutrients are available with a scant 47-milligrams of cholesterol and 4 grams of fat.
-When it comes to proteins, you would be hard pressed to find a more protein with more to offer.
+When it comes to proteins, you would be hard pressed to find one with more to offer.

 Fear not.
 The only fancy equipment you need to find out if the mussels are worth eating are your eyes, fingers and nose.
 In just seconds, you can find out if you are looking at a delicious plate of seafood or a horrific night of discomfort.